omerfarukz/blog.zor.lu/_posts/2022-10-15-hidden-gem-dataflow.markdown

 - ITransformBlock<TInput, TOutput>

 ## ISourceBlock<TOutput>
-Source block basicly designed to produce TOutput typed data.
+The source block is designed to produce TOutput typed data.

 ## ITargetBlock<TInput>
-Target block is like a method has TInput typed method.
+Target block is like a method that has TInput typed method.

 ## ITransformBlock<TInput, TOutput>
 Transform block consumes TInput and produces TOutput.

-In this article I planned to demonstrate an implementation of simple hash calculator flow.
+In this article, I planned to demonstrate an implementation of a simple hash calculator flow.

-Following code sample is downloads bytes of data for given Uri.
-It will be work in 50(max) parallel threads.
+The following code sample downloads bytes of data for a given Uri.
+It will work in 50(max) parallel threads.

 ```csharp
 var sharedHttpClient = new HttpClient();